zfshaiman/docker-steamcmd-server/README.md

 **!!!This container will only run on systems with less than 32 CPU cores!!!**

+**Install Note:** You must provide a valid Steam username and password with Steam Guard disabled (the user dosen't have to have the game in the library).

-Update Notice: Simply restart the container if a newer version of the game is available.
+**Update Notice:** Simply restart the container if a newer version of the game is available.

 ## Env params
 | Name | Value | Example |